Endocrinology of parenting: Nonhuman females

+Studies of pregnant female baboons have found that increased cortisol during pregnancy is associated with increased maternal care after birth.

-Contrary to the positive effects of oxytocin on maternal behavior, heightened levels of cortisol postpartum has been linked to a decrease in maternal care in nonhuman species, including the western lowland gorilla, baboons, Japanese macaques, and rhesus macaques.
-However, there has been some evidence to support that the increase in cortisol levels during pregnancy results in an increased maternal care in two baboon species.
-This variation possibly shows an ontogenetic difference in the role of cortisol.
+Heightened levels of cortisol postpartum has been linked to a decrease in maternal care in nonhuman species, including the western lowland gorilla, baboons, Japanese macaques, and rhesus macaques.

-The functions of prolactin have been extensively studied on rats which has revealed its effects and profound role in maternal care.
-The role of prolactin has been found to induce the maternal behavior in nulliparous rats exposed to a hypophysectomized steroid treatment as noted in which prolactin secreting pituitary implants were placed under the kidney capsule which caused a shortened latency to participate in maternal behavior towards foster pups.
 The functions of prolactin have been extensively studied on rats which has revealed its effects and profound role in maternal care.
 The role of prolactin has been found to induce the maternal behavior in nulliparous rats exposed to a hypophysectomized steroid treatment as noted in which prolactin secreting pituitary implants were placed under the kidney capsule which caused a shortened latency to participate in maternal behavior towards foster pups.
 A different study used non-hypophysectomized, steroid-treated nulliparous rats were exposed to a dopamine D2 agonist, called bromocriptine, used to decrease the release of prolactin.
 Bromocriptine, in turn, consequently lowered the maternal behavioral tendency to foster the young pups.
 Conversely, when bromocriptine was used in conjunction with prolactin, the maternal behavior returned.

 Another experiment also utilized bromocriptine to inhibit the release of prolactin in mother rats who were lactating to their pups during a 2-5-day period.
 The inhibition of prolactin release appears to indicate a critical period of the development of prolactin mechanisms within the pups.

 One study demonstrated that a deficiency in prolactin during the postnatal period in rats has the potential to affect their maternal behavior.
 In this study bromocriptine-treated juvenile rats exhibited hyperactivity and distractibility from the pups during the maternal behavior test suggesting the importance of prolactin to promote maternal behavior.
 Adult rats also treated with bromocriptine showed similar differences when exposed to pups as opposed to control rats that exhibited maternal tendencies towards the pups.
 It was determined that prolactin deficiency may lead to disruptions in maternal behavior in adulthood, affect the neural substrates that promote maternal behavior, and that behavioral deficits are not only caused by a developmental delay in the systems regulating maternal behavior.